 - Authority limits and contract signing policy – this policy sets out Bouygues’ internal control and governance procedures with regard to approving financial transactions and signing contracts with suppliers.
 The policy ensure that contracts cannot be entered into without an appropriate level of review and authorisation by a suitably senior and qualified member of staff;

-- Anti-slavery policy – this policy specifically addresses the subject matter of the Act recognising and preventing trafficked, forced, bonded and child labour.
+- Anti-slavery policy – this policy specifically addresses the subject matter of the Act recognising and preventing trafficked, forced, bonded and child labour; and

 It is considered that subcontracting, as set out in Section 2 above is an area of Bouygues’ business activities where there could be a higher risk of slavery or human trafficking taking place.

 Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high risk goods and services in accordance with Bouygues’ procurement practices and formal tendering procedures.
-This function has received specific awareness training on the issue of Modern Slavery to support in this risk assessment and management, particularly of subcontractors.
-They are currently undertaking a heat mapping exercise to provide further clarity on high risk subcontractors.
+This function has previously received specific awareness training on the issue of Modern Slavery to support in this risk assessment and management, particularly of subcontractors.
+It is our intention to develop our heat mapping exercise to provide further clarity on high risk subcontractors over the next financial year.

-Bouygues recognises that some areas of Bouygues in the UK are exposed to parts of the industry that could be considered high risk and is committed to undertaking further developed due diligence of its supply chain over the coming year.
+We recognise that some areas of Bouygues are exposed to parts of the industry that could be considered high risk and are committed to undertaking further developed due diligence of its supply chain.
 The business remains committed to developing its policies and processes to ensure that any occasion of modern slavery or human trafficking is identified and resolved in the best interests of the victim.
-In the last twelve months we have provided awareness training (as detailed in section 7 below) to both employees and the supply chain.
-We have also been able to provide intelligence to the law enforcement authorities as a result of our modern slavery awareness training.

 As we continue on our modern slavery journey, we intend to continue our programme of awareness to employees and our supply chain, further progress our detailed risk mapping of the business and its supply chains and further develop our procurement auditing of the highest risk supply chain members.

-- undertaken awareness training for all procurement and supply chain employees, highlighting how to spot the signs, how to report and Bouygues’ policy on modern slavery;
+- Trained 81% of Bouygues employees (including all new starters) via our online training module (as at the end of this financial year) highlighting how to spot the signs, how to report and Bouygues’ policy on modern slavery; and

-- Developed a toolkit of materials and supporting communications for use on our construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues’ policy on modern slavery.
-The materials include posters to be displayed on work sites in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of our sites to contact their line manager, Bouygues’ dedicated modern slavery reporting mailbox or the relevant authorities so that the matter can be addressed.
-This will be rolled out onto all new sites during the coming year;
+- Continued to develop a toolkit of materials and supporting communications for use on our construction sites to raise awareness of modern slavery, how to report, immediate action to take and Bouygues’ policy on modern slavery.
+The materials include posters in multiple languages urging anyone who is affected by these issues or who has a suspicion that modern slavery may be occurring on one of our sites to contact their line manager, Bouygues’ dedicated modern slavery reporting mailbox or the relevant authorities so that the matter can be addressed.